agvxov/cursed_c/README.md

 he will instinctively answer yes.
 Yet,
 no one seems to ever state this -truth be told, rare times, but- very useful feature.
-Instead, it's main purpose is to serve as premature formatting.
+Instead, its main purpose is to serve as premature formatting.

 While the functionality is not cursed, the poor operator itself seems to be.